Judge reserves decision Megaupload case

 Mr Dotcom is on bail while the United States Government seeks his extradition to face internet piracy and copyright infringement charges.

 A court order used to seize money and property from his Coatesville mansion in January was issued incorrectly and an interim order has been in place since February.

 Lawyers acting on behalf of the US Government are applying for a more permanent order.
 But Mr Dotcom's lawyer, Willy Akel, says the application has not been authorised by the right person and should not be issued.

-Next story in National: Prime minister says dead soldier's care to be investigated
+Next story in New Zealand: Prime minister says dead soldier's care to be investigated

 Copyright © 2012, Radio New Zealand